CGGMFF/rbv-sin/README.md

 The file *requirements.txt* contains a list of these packages for easier installation with pip.
 In addition, we provide *requirements_frozen.txt*, which contains the exact versions of all packages installed in our project environment during verification of the code in this repository.

+### Testing system

 The project was developed and tested on Windows 10 22H2, AMD64 architecture with native Python installation.
 Specifically, the networks were trained on Intel(R) Core(TM) i7-8750H CPU @ 2.20 GHz system with NVIDIA GeForce GTX 1060 (6 GB) GPU.

+### Compatibility update (30.
+1. 2025)

+The source code was updated, and some bugs were fixed to make the project compatible with **Python 3.12.8** and **Tensorflow 2.18.0**.
+This update necessitated changing the format of saved network weights to **.h5**.
+The re-saved weights are available as a secondary release.
+A script `resave.py`, which can be used to re-save network weights was added.
+Note that when loading models (or training them), the names of the weight files are hard-coded in `rbv_sin/nn/inp_trainer.py` and `rbv_sin/nn/seg_trainer.py`.
+These names must be changed to something ending with `.weights.h5` to train with **Tensorflow 2.18.0**.

+Compatibility with the versions used in development was preserved, and this update was tested with the following:

+- Windows Native (GPU), Python 3.10.11, Tensorflow 2.10.0
+- Windows Native (CPU), Python 3.12.8, Tensorflow 2.18.0
+- Windows WSL Ubuntu 20.04 (CPU), Python 3.10.16, Tensorflow 2.10.0
+- Windows WSL Ubuntu 20.04 (CPU), Python 3.12.8, Tensorflow 2.18.0

 ## Data preprocessing